timw-nl/zuidakker_2.0/wp-content/plugins/cookie-law-info/readme.txt

 **Banner Customization**

-- **Customizable Styles:** Adjust banner colors, fonts, and position to match your website design.

 - **Layout Options:** Choose top/bottom bar, box, or popup layouts for your WordPress cookie banner.

-- **Behavior Customization:** Define banner actions when users click “Accept All” or “Reject All.”
+- **Reload page on consent action:** Automatically reload the page when users click “Accept All” or “Reject All”.

 **Cookie Scanner & Management**